swiss-avalanches/swiss-avalanches.github.io/README.md

 The main challenge of that project will be to collect all of the necessary information so as to avoid bias in our obtained results.

 It is indeed difficult for now to annouce the size of our data set as we will cross information while collecting it.

+#### Risk assesment of our datasets

+In case Swiss avalanches data has a low temporal/spatial resolution to visualize patterns, we might pivot to the United States data.
+The [Colorado Avalanche Center](http://avalanche.state.co.us/accidents/us/) has detailed reports of every avalanche casualties in the last 8 years.*